 - Cape pattern (free download here).
 This pattern is made so the cape ends just above the ankle for a 3T size (36″ tall), so size up or down accordingly for the child you’re making the cape for.
 You’ll print out 7 total pages, sized at 8.5″x11″.
 The first 4 pages are the right side of the cape and the last 3 pages are the left side.
 Just line up the stars and tape the pages together.
 Make sure you print at 100% and that page scaling is turned off.
 It will look like this:

-- Magnets or velcro for the neck closure.
-I used a set of “magnetic sew on snaps” from JoAnns that worked perfectly.
-My son can easily take the cape off and on and it washes well without having to worry about the velcro wearing out.
+- Magnets or Velcro for the neck closure.
+I used a set of magnetic sew-in snaps (affiliate link) that worked perfectly.
+My son can easily take the cape off and on and it washes well without having to worry about the Velcro wearing out.